skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

     separated by commas (default: ``$,02X,04X``).
 The byte and word formats are standard Python format specifiers for numeric values, and default to empty strings if not supplied.
+  :UserAgent: The value of the User-Agent header in HTTP/HTTPS requests
+    (default: empty string).

 ``TraceLine`` is a standard Python format string that recognises the following replacement fields: